MikoZhu/Web-Fall-23/weeks/week-0/README.md

 ### Emmet Abbreviations: Speed Up HTML Coding in Visual Studio Code

 When it comes to web development, efficiency is key.
 One tool that can significantly boost your productivity is Emmet, a powerful toolkit integrated into Visual Studio Code (VS Code).
 Emmet allows you to use abbreviations to generate complex HTML structures with just a few keystrokes.
-In this article, we'll delve into the world of Emmet abbreviations, exploring how they work, common use cases, and how you can harness their potential to streamline your HTML coding workflow.
+In this explanation, we'll delve into the world of Emmet abbreviations, exploring how they work, common use cases, and how you can harness their potential to streamline your HTML coding workflow.

 ## Understanding Emmet Abbreviations